pvcraven/web-development-class/source/semester_1/assignments/01_basic_html/basic_html.rst

 * Spend about 15 minutes picking the topic, and figuring what pages you will build.
 * Split the rest of the time for the day.
 One person navigates, one person drives.
-Switch places
+Half-way through, switch places.
 * There may be ONE group of three.
 If you are in this group, please divide the time in thirds.
 Each person is still responsible for three pages.
 * Later we will cover how to turn in the assignment.

-If you are gone any of these days you will get half credit.
-If your phone is out, or you are on an unrelated website, you'll be counted as gone and asked to leave for the day.

 **Remember:** The goal of this assignment is to learn.
 Most people get this, but in the past I've had just a few students who "take over" a project and devalue other's contributions.
 If you consider yourself an expert already, then take this as an opportunity to learn how to help and instruct other people.
 It is a "teach someone to fish" type of thing.

-By yourself you can only catch so many fish.
-But if you teach someone else how to fish, then the two of you can catch twice as many fish.
-Same principal for web development.
+By yourself you can only get so much work done.
+If you teach someone else how to work, then the two of you can get twice as much done.
+Therefore if you already have some skills in technology, use this as an opportunity to lean how to mentor and develop another person's skills.

 Website Subject
 ---------------

 Pick a subject out of this list.
-I am open to ideas that are not on the list, but please see me first.
+I am open to ideas that are not on the list, but please double-check that it will work ok.
 The projects will be passed between groups, so keep the subjects to ones that any student could work on.

 * Selling BBQ sauce